timothymillar/TEFingerprint/README.md

 Arguments:

+* A bam file to be fingerprinted
-* `-r/references` May optionally be used to specify a subset of chromosomes to fingerprint.
+* `-r/--references` may optionally be used to specify a subset of chromosomes to fingerprint.
 By default all reference chromosomes are fingerprinted (based on the bam header).
-* `-f/--families` Specifies the (super) families or grouping of repeated elements to fingerprint.
+* `-f/--families` specifies the (super) families or grouping of repeated elements to fingerprint.
 These names are matched against the start of the mate element name i.e. the name `Gypsy` would treat reads with tagged with a mate element called `Gypsy3`, `Gypsy27` or `GypsyX` as the same.
-* `-m/--minreads` Specifies the minimum number of read (tips) required to form a cluster.
-It is used in combination with `-e/epsilon`.
+* `-m/--minimum-reads` specifies the minimum number of read (tips) required to form a cluster.
-* `-e/epsilon` Specifies the maximum allowable distance among a set of read tips to be considered a (sub) cluster.
-Sub-clusters are calculated based on `-m/--minreads` and `-e/epsilon` and then overlapping sub-clusters are combined to create cluster.
+* `-e/--epsilon` specifies the maximum allowable distance among a set of read tips to be considered a cluster.
-* `-q/--mapping_quality` Specifies the minimum mapping quality allowed for reads.
+* `-q/--mapping-quality` specifies the minimum mapping quality allowed for reads (defaults to `30`).
-* `-t/--threads` Specifies the number of CPU threads to use.
+* `-t/--threads` specifies the number of CPU threads to use.
 The maximum number of threads that may be used is the same as the number of references specified.

 Additional arguments:

- * `--min_eps` The minimum value of epsilon to be used in hierarchical clustering.
-Defaults to `0`.
+ * `--minimum-epsilon` the minimum value of epsilon to be used in hierarchical clustering (defaults to `0`).
- * `--hierarchical_clustering` Specifies wether or not to use the hierarchical clustering algorithm in order to differentiate between proximate clusters.
-Defaults to `True`.
+ * `--non-hierarchical` by default a hierarchical clustering algorithm is used.
+This flag will switch to the non-hierarchical version.
- *  `--mate_element_tag` The sam tag used to specify the name of each reads mate element.
-Defaults to `ME`.
+ *  `--mate-element-tag` the sam tag used to specify the name of each reads mate element (defaults to `ME`).
- *  `--feature_csv` Optionally specify the name of a CSV file to output containing feature data.
+ *  `--feature_csv` optionally specify the name of a CSV file to output containing feature data.

 ### Compare